piskvorky/gensim/docs/_sources/tut3.txt

 Now suppose a user typed in the query `"Human computer interaction"`.
 We would like to sort our nine corpus documents in decreasing order of relevance to this query.
-Unlike modern search engines, here we only concentrate on a single aspect of possible similarities -- on apparent semantic relatedness of their texts (words).
-No hyperlinks, no random-walk static ranks, just an extension over a boolean keyword match:
+Unlike modern search engines, here we only concentrate on a single aspect of possible similarities---on apparent semantic relatedness of their texts (words).
+No hyperlinks, no random-walk static ranks, just an semantic extension over the boolean keyword match:

 >>> doc = "Human computer interaction"
 >>> vec_bow = dictionary.doc2bow(doc.lower().split())
 >>> vec_lsi = lsi[vec_bow] # convert the query to LSI space
->>> print vec_lsi # result is already scaled by singular values [(0, -0.461821), (1, 0.070028)]
+>>> print vec_lsi
+[(0, -0.461821), (1, 0.070028)]

 In addition, we will be considering `cosine similarity <http://en.wikipedia.org/wiki/Cosine_similarity>`_